-In most cases, wall bowing occurs as a result of hydrostatic pressure.
+In most cases, wall bowing occurs a result of hydrostatic pressure.
 If the earth that surrounds the walls of your basement becomes saturated with water, it expands and exerts more pressure against your basement’s walls due to its increased weight.

 Increased hydrostatic pressure can be due to flooding, poor drainage around your basement, and plumbing leaks that are not fixed in good time.